 It would cost about \$10/ton to transport the residues to the plant, and about \$10/ton for the farmer's collection effort.
 Therefore, crop residue feedstock cost is about \$20/ton.
-Using all crops together to gain the most benefit from economy of scale, the most cost-effective biomass option would be a gasification plant that could produce electricity at 11.09¢/kWh.
-This is more expensive than Sill's rate, and is not an economic option at this time.
+Using all crops together to gain the most benefit from economy of scale, the most cost-effective biomass option would be a gasification plant that could produce electricity at 7.7φ /kWh.
+This is slightly more expensive than Fort Campbell's rate $(7.3\phi$ /kWh), making it a marginal option to pursue at this time.
+Detailed economic results can be found in Findings section below.

-Furthermore, crop residue may not be a reliable energy resource because of varying crop yields and alternative markets.
+Crop residue may not be a reliable energy resource because of varying crop yields and alternative markets.
 Availability is dependent on seasonal yields, which can change dramatically with crop rotation, market conditions, and weather patterns.
+Adequate storage space is necessary to ensure that sufficient feedstock is available year-round.
 Availability is also dependent on competing uses, including livestock feed, which often pays almost \$42/ton for corn stover and over \$21/ton for wheat straw (Gallagher 2003), and may be located closer to the source.
-Therefore, it is not recommended to pursue wheat and sorghum crop residues at this time.
+These potential limitations will need to be assessed before a project using crop residues is investigated further.